p1otr/dh-python/dh_python2.rst

 pyinstall files
 ~~~~~~~~~~~~~~~
 Files listed in debian/pkg.pyinstall file will be installed as public modules
-for all requested Python versions (dh_install doesn't know about python's site-
+(i.e. into .../dist-packages/ directory) for all requested Python versions
-vs. dist-packages issue).
+(dh_install doesn't know about python's site- vs. dist-packages issue).

 Syntax: ``path/to/file [VERSION_RANGE] [NAMESPACE]``